shadeglare/shadeglare/README.md

 ### Hi 👋, I'm Max Koverdyaev.
 Just a few words about me.

-At the moment I'm an independent software architect and consultant.
-I worked in different domains including e-commerce, media, travel, digital healthcare, construction and management companies.
+At the moment I'm an independent software engineer focusing on blockchain, web3, DeFi.
+Previously I worked in different domains including e-commerce, media, travel, digital healthcare, construction and management companies.

 With over 10 years of experience in software engineering I have expertise in mostly all aspects